Anatomy and Regenerative Medicine

 A list of the principal investigators involved in the Tissue Engineering Research Group is available here.

-The RCSI Tissue Engineering Research Group (TERG) – named Irish Research Laboratory of the Year 2017 – is a large multidisciplinary, collaborative group, headed by Prof. Fergal O’Brien.
-TERG develops natural polymer-based biomaterial ‘scaffolds’ for the repair and regeneration of bone, cartilage, skin, cardiovascular, ocular, respiratory, nerve and other tissues.
+The RCSI Tissue Engineering Research Group (TERG) is a large multidisciplinary research group focused on the development of cell and advanced biomaterial-based strategies for the repair and regeneration of bone, cartilage, skin, cardiovascular, ocular, respiratory, neural and other tissues.

 We also teach biology in Foundation Year and run short courses for specialist surgeons, engineers and artists.

-Members of the Irish public donate their remains after death for medical teaching and research through our Anatomical Gift Programme – they will be your first patients; their example will teach you about generosity, and how to work professionally in a team for the greater good.
+Members of the Irish public donate their remains after death for medical teaching and research through our Anatomical Gift Programme – they are our students' first patients; their example teaches them about generosity, and how to work professionally in a team for the greater good.

 As an Undergraduate student, twice a week, you will begin your day with an anatomy lecture.
 You will then go into the Anatomy Room for a 90-minute session when, in groups of 10, you will study the same region guided by a surgeon prosector.
 You will be involved in dissection and study bones, cross-sections and radiological images – by hearing the theory in the lecture, and actively learning-by-doing in the Anatomy Room, you will know all about the heart or femoral triangle by lunchtime.